Yashchaudhari29/Type_Master/README.md

 # Type_Master
-## this project will check your typing speed on accordance to your number of typed words
+## This project will check your typing speed on accordance to your number of typed words